When Geddy Lee Went Solo With ‘My Favorite Headache’

-Rush fans had to wait six years between 1996's Test for Echo and 2002's Vapor Trails — but that six-year gap gave frontman Geddy Lee enough time to take a detour with his first solo LP, My Favorite Headache, in November 2000.
+Rush fans had to wait six years between 1996's Test for Echo and 2002's Vapor Trails — but that six-year gap gave frontman Geddy Lee enough time to take a detour with his first solo LP, My Favorite Headache, on Nov.
+14, 2000.

 "I think I backed into this project," Lee shrugged in the electronic press kit for the record.
 "I've never had a great desire to make an individual statement, and I certainly didn't want any more attention.
 I satisfy so much of my musical self in the context of Rush, so I don't have any great frustrations from that point of view.
 But once in awhile, you'd wonder, 'What's like out there?
 What's it like to work with other people?'"